-On January 25, 2022, Council Member Mike Bonin introduced a motion that is the subject of Item No. 5 of today's PLUM Committee meeting agenda.
-Mr. Bonin's motion concedes that the City Council approved certain land use documents related to the Project that were missing required materials and maps, and included other materials and maps inconsistent with the requested action.
+On January 25, 2022, Council Member Mike Bonin introduced a Motion at City Council.
+Mr. Bonin's Motion conceded that the City Council approved certain land use documents related to the Project that were missing required materials and maps, and included other materials and maps inconsistent with the requested action.

-The Motion asks the City Council to rescind the Resolution to amend the Venice Community Plan and Venice Land Use Plan it adopted on December 1, 2021, and to propose amendments to Resolution, and its supporting materials and maps.
-The Motion also proposes to refer the case back to the Los Angeles City Planning Commission and Mayor in accordance with City Charter Section 555(c).
-This item has been scheduled for consideration at the City Council Meeting on February 2, 2022.
+The Motion asked the City Council to rescind the Resolution to amend the Venice Community Plan and Venice Land Use Plan it adopted on December 1, 2021, and to adopt amendments to the December 1, 2021 Resolution, and its supporting materials and maps.
+The Motion also proposed to refer the case back to the Los Angeles City Planning Commission and Mayor in accordance with City Charter Section 555(c).